Client Policies

 Regulated Restrictive Practices in relation to Learning for Life Clients involve the practices listed below, except where the practice is an age-appropriate child safety or injury prevention measure implemented in line with community standards and its recommendation or use would be relevant to any child of that age and not just because the Client has a disability or behaviour of concern:

-• seclusion: sole confinement of a person in a room or physical space (at any hour of the day or night) where voluntary exit is prevented or not facilitated, or it is implied that voluntary exit is not permitted;
+• seclusion: sole confinement of a person in a room or physical space (at any hour of the day or night) where voluntary exit is prevented or not facilitated, or it is implied that voluntary exit is not permitted (noting that the use of seclusion on a person with a disability under 18 years of age is prohibited in Victoria);

 • mechanical restraint: the use of a device to prevent, restrict or subdue a person's movement for the primary purpose of influencing a person's behaviour.
 Mechanical restraint does not include the use of a device for therapeutic or non-behavioural purposes;